MinnPost/minnpost-metro-parcels/README.md

 * Dakota
     * In the MetroGIS Datafinder but the polygon data does not have any valid attributes, though the point data does.
 * Ramsey
-    * Passed policy but no data downloads.
+    * [Ramsey County GIS](http://www.co.ramsey.mn.us/is/gisdata.htm) provides a large archive of all their GIS data sets.
 * Carver
     * Passed policy but no data downloads.
 * Washington